National Dairy Development Board (NDDB)

 Significant Events

-One of NDDB's most notable achievements is the launch of 'Operation Flood' in 1970, revolutionizing the connection between rural milk producers and urban consumers via a national milk grid, elevating India to the world's largest milk producer.
-Recently, NDDB has focused on sustainability, implementing initiatives to reduce carbon footprints and enhance resource efficiency.
+One of NDDB's landmark achievements was the launch of 'Operation Flood' in 1970.
+This initiative transformed the dairy sector by linking rural milk producers with urban consumers through a national milk grid, establishing India as the world’s largest milk producer.
+In recent years, NDDB has shifted its focus towards sustainability, implementing strategies to reduce carbon footprints and improve resource efficiency.

 Company Plans

-Looking forward, NDDB is dedicated to increasing milk production sustainably and improving dairy farmers' livelihoods.
-Plans include promoting artificial intelligence for livestock quality improvement, increasing feed and fodder production, and expanding cooperative societies.
-Research and development are prioritized, with innovative dairy farming practices and value-added dairy operations expansions.
-A significant project includes expanding cow dung biogas generation models across 250 district dairy cooperatives in India.
+Looking forward, NDDB is committed to increasing milk production sustainably while enhancing the livelihoods of dairy farmers.
+The organization plans to leverage artificial intelligence for improving livestock quality, boosting feed and fodder production, and expanding cooperative societies.
+Research and development remain a priority, with a focus on innovative dairy farming practices and expanding value-added dairy operations.

-Plans are underway to establish 10 automated milk processing plants across 18 districts, increase milk collection capacity, and set up 100 testing laboratories, in collaboration with the Rajasthan Co-operative Dairy Federation.
-NDDB is also mediating the market conflict between Kerala's Milma and Karnataka's Nandini milk brands, potentially involving the central government to ensure Nandini's market entry.
+Plans are underway to establish 10 automated milk processing plants across 18 districts, enhance milk collection capacity, and set up 100 testing laboratories in collaboration with the Rajasthan Co-operative Dairy Federation.
+NDDB is mediating a market conflict between Kerala's Milma and Karnataka's Nandini milk brands, potentially involving central government intervention to facilitate Nandini’s market entry.

-NDDB hosted the First Indian Cheese Festival 2025 at its Anand headquarters, further cementing its leadership in the dairy industry.
-As a collaborator in the methane reduction program, the initiative integrates natural plant-derived feed additives with NDDB’s Ration Balancing Program, expected to enhance sustainability and productivity by improving milk yield by 10-12%.
+Additionally, NDDB hosted the First Indian Cheese Festival in 2025 at its Anand headquarters, reinforcing its leadership in the dairy industry.
+As a participant in the methane reduction program, NDDB integrates natural plant-derived feed additives with its Ration Balancing Program to boost sustainability and productivity, aiming for a 10-12% improvement in milk yield.

 Related news